It’s 6am on a Saturday. I wake up several minutes before the alarm I set. I can hear the birds outside, happily heralding the new day.

 The crows

 Crows are depicted in literature as the witches’ birds.
 For that, they weren’t my favorite growing up.
-They’re pitch black, not cute, and make a harsh sound.
+They’re pitch black, not cute, and emit a harsh sound.
 But of course, you find out those are just stories so you’re not afraid anymore.
 But still, they weren’t my favorite.

-The mynahs, bats, and herons
+The mynahs, bats, and herons (in Suva)

 Mynahs welcomed me in the Nadi airport when I first arrived in Fiji, in December 2025.
-I was exhausted from the long Manila > Hong Kong > Nadi trip, but seeing those birds hopping on the roof of one of the buildings in the Nadi airport, as we walk out of the plane to the arrival area, I felt happy and invigorated.
+I was exhausted from the long Manila > Hong Kong > Nadi trip, but seeing those birds hopping on the roof of one of the buildings in the Nadi airport, as we walked out of the plane to the arrival area, I felt happy and invigorated.
 Now, I see mynahs everywhere–at the Thurston gardens, by the beach, along the streets of Suva.

 As for bats, they are aplenty in the trees at the Thurston Gardens and the State House premises.
 They look like plump, black fruits, hanging upside down the trees.
 During my walks, as the evening approaches, the bats could be seen flying around.